Leah Miller

-Leah Miller (born July 20, 1981) is a Canadian television host and former MuchMusic VJ from Toronto, who was the host for the three seasons (2008–2011) of So You Think You Can Dance Canada.
+Leah Miller (born July 20, 1981) is a Canadian television host and former MuchMusic VJ from Toronto, who was the host for the four seasons (2008–2011) of So You Think You Can Dance Canada.
 She was also a correspondent for the entertainment news show etalk, and E! in Canada.

 Early life

 Miller is the youngest of four children; she has an older sister and two older brothers.
 Her parents are Peter Miller and Carla (née Parson) Miller.
 She won the title of Miss Junior Dance of Canada when she was 13 and danced on a competitive basis until age 16.
 After attending Cardinal Carter Academy for the Arts and Don Bosco Catholic Secondary School in Toronto, Ontario, Miller moved to Los Angeles to gain acting experience and worked on Ashton Kutcher's celebrity prank show Punk'd and in Chris Rock's movie Down to Earth.
 Missing her family, she moved back to Toronto after a few years.